Cautionary tales on heating-rate prescriptions in kilonovae

-We simulate target-of-opportunity style observations with the Vera Rubin Observatory~\citep{Ivezic2019} for a kilonova with the updated heating-rate prescription using \program{Redback}.
-We then fit the simulated data with a two component kilonova model with the old heating-rate prescription~\citep{korobkin12a}, i.e., a misspecified model and the updated prescription using \program{Redback} with the \program{pymultinest}~\citep{Buchner2016} sampler implemented in \program{bilby}~\citep{Ashton2019a}.
 In Fig.~\ref{fig:fittedlcs}, we show this data and fits with a misspecified model (in the left panel) and the correct model (right panel).
 These fits highlight a key point, by eye, even an incorrect prescription can provide great fits to the observations, that would not lead to any suspicion that something is wrong with the models.
-We note that methods such as Bayesian model selection could elucidate the correct model with a $\ln \rm{BF} \approx 40$, i.e., a $e^{40}$ preference for the updated, (input) heating-rate prescription.
+This highlights the need to check for consistencies from inferences on lightcurves with other observables such as overall constraints on energetics or the spectrum.
+We note that methods such as Bayesian model selection could elucidate the correct model with a $\ln \rm{BF} \approx 20$, i.e., a $e^{20}$ preference for the updated, (input) heating-rate prescription.
 However, Bayesian model selection is often not practical outside of simulated data sets where we can control all aspects of data generation.

 While the fits with both prescriptions look good and do not raise suspicion, the same is not true of the parameter recovery.
 In Fig.~\ref{fig:posteriors}, we show violin plots of the posteriors of the estimated ejecta masses and velocities of the two components, with the fit with the updated heating-rate prescription in blue and the older prescription in orange.
 The black crosses indicate the true input parameters.
-As illustrated, the incorrect prescription, while providing good fits by eye to the observations, fail to recover the true input parameters; estimating an ejecta mass of ${0.006}_{-0.001}^{+0.001}$ and ${0.069}_{-0.007}^{+0.006}~M_{\odot}$ ($68\%$ credible interval) for the two components respectively, fully excluding the true input parameters of $0.02$ and $0.025~M_{\odot}$, respectively.
+As illustrated, the incorrect prescription, while providing good fits by eye to the observations, fail to recover the true input parameters; estimating an ejecta mass of ${0.003}_{-0.0006}^{+0.0004}$ and ${0.007}\pm0.002~M_{\odot}$ ($68\%$ credible interval) for the two components respectively, fully excluding the true input parameters of $0.015$ and $0.03~M_{\odot}$, respectively.